5 really cool things to do in Berlin

 United Buddy Bear Project

 Another question I get asked quite often is “How do you find these really cool things?”
 I read a lot of other blogs and research, it’s my favorite.
 I don’t always use the internet, sometimes I old school it and talk to people or pick up local newspapers and flyers.
-One of the best resources I have found are the European tourist offices.
+One of the best resources I have found is the European tourist offices.
 They list local events and fests not found on the interweb.
-So there you have it music, art, shopping, old architecture, beer and good eats.
+So there you have it music, art, shopping, old architecture, beer, and good eats.
 Pretty much sums up our happy family trips!